zwadhams/AutoVulnDiscovery/Assignment1/BufferOverflow/README.md

 ```
 echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope
 ```
-Get the process id of the vulnerable program and attach GDB to it:
+Get the process id of the udp_server program and attach GDB to it:
 ```
-gdb -p $(pgrep vulnerable)
+gdb -p $(pgrep udp_server)
 ```
 In GDB you want to set at break point at first128, and the get the address of the buffer and the return address:
 ```